flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 ![Panel](https://r2.e-z.host/95b6da2b-7f6b-488b-826a-4e09878259ec/gvms0r0g.png)
 ## Support / need help with the Source code?

-For support and help, join our [Discord Server](https://discord.gg/aCyAJnPFQq)
+For support and help, join our [Discord Server](https://discord.gg/aCyAJnPFQq) or write ricoo1812 a DM, we will help you to Setup something if you want...

 ## License